LytixChain/lytix/README.md

 ------------------------

-5000 LYTX for Masternodes
+2500 LYTX for Masternodes

-500,000 Proof of Work burn in until PoS
+50,000 Proof of Work burn in until PoS

 50% reward to PoW/PoS 50% reward to Masternodes

-30 LYTX reward forever
+15 LYTX reward forever - 15 PoS / 15 Masternodes

 15 confirmations maturity for mined or staked rewards